Why do headlights turn to a faded yellow haze?

 If you already have clear lenses and want to prevent the future threat of yellow lenses we highly recommend clear vinyl wrapping the face of your lenses.
 Clear vinyl will not only act as a barrier to rocks chipping your lenses but they act as a barrier between the exposed plastic lens and UV rays from the sun.
 Clear vinyl can be wrapped around intricate shapes and is a solution to all types of headlight designs over the ages of BMW models.

 You can find clear vinyl on Amazon or eBay for a very cheap price (around $6 for a sheet 1 x 6 foot).
-You do not need a professional to install it, it can be done at home with a heat gun and soapy water.
-The best part is, if you screw up, you can peel off the vinyl and start over.
+You do not need a professional to install it, installation is easily perfomed at home with a heat gun and soapy water.
+The best part is, if you mess up, you can peel off the vinyl and start over.
 The process is completely reversible and for how cheap the material is, you have nothing to lose and everything to gain.

 An alternate option to clear vinyl is to apply UV spray over the lenses.
 Meguiar’s makes a 4oz bottle of UV headlight coating for around $9.
 If you live in a hot climate near the equator where UV rays are more direct, you want to apply it more often than northern climates.